LordButley/itspuppytime/README.md

     - Balsamiq was used to create the initial designs for the pages on the site.

  4. [Favicon](https://favicon.io/):
-    - Favicon used to implement a favicon on the browser tab
+    - Favicon used to implement a favicon on the browser tab.

  5. [Google Fonts](https://fonts.google.com/):
     - Google fonts were used to import both the Hachi Maru and Poppins fonts that are used on the site.

 6. [Image Colour Picker](https://imagecolorpicker.com/)
-    - Website which allows you to find the hexidecimal colour code of a colour in an image
+    - Website which allows you to find the hexidecimal colour code of a colour in an image.

 7. [Pexels](https://www.pexels.com/search/puppies/) / [Unsplash](https://unsplash.com/)
     - Copywrite free stock images used throughout website